 If you’re thinking about growing Boston ferns (Nephrolepis exaltata), you might be surprised to hear that there’s more than one common type of boston fern you can grow.
-Also known as the sword fern, this houseplant is easy to grow and has lots of variations to suit any need.
+Also known as the erect sword fern, this houseplant is easy to grow and has lots of variations to suit any need.

 An evergreen plant, it is native to tropical regions around the world.
-It has foliage that remains bright and verdant around the year, with tiny leaflets that arch and become more erect as they get larger.
+It has green foliage that remains bright and verdant around the year, with tiny leaflets that arch and become more erect as they get larger.

 A slow-grower, this plant can grow up to three feet tall and wide.
 So which type of Boston fern is right for you?

 Here are a few of the best Boston fern varieties you might consider growing.
 Each share similar growing requirements but all vary a bit in their appearance.

 ‘Bostoniensis’ is the standard type of Boston fern.
 When you hear people talking about Boston ferns, this is likely the houseplant to which they are referring.
 Grown as a houseplant since Victorian times, it is elegant and easy to grow.
 However, it’s not your only option.

 Ready to grow Boston ferns that will make your visitors envious?
 Before we dive into the different types of Boston ferns, here are some general Boston fern care tips.

 The first step to growing any plant, but especially the sword fern (Nephrolepsis exaltata), is to make sure that it is potted in the correct soil.
 Boston ferns like soil that is rich in peat moss and moisture-retaining.